 MedRec demonstrates WebLogic Server and J2EE features, and highlights Oracle-recommended best practices.
-MedRec is included in the WebLogic Server distribution, and can be accessed from the Start menu on Windows machines.
-For Linux and other platforms, you can start MedRec from the WL_HOME\samples\domains\medrec directory, where WL_HOME is the top-level installation directory for WebLogic Server.
+MedRec is optionally installed (select Server Examples in the custom installation) with the WebLogic Server distribution, and can be accessed from the Start menu on Windows machines.
+For Linux and other platforms, you can start MedRec from the WL\HOME\samples\domains\medrec directory, where WL\HOME is the top-level installation directory for WebLogic Server.

-Web Application Examples in the WebLogic Server Distribution
+1.4.2 Web Application Examples in the WebLogic Server Distribution

-WebLogic Server optionally installs API code examples in

-WL_HOME\samples\server\examples\src\examples, where WL_HOME is the top-level directory of your WebLogic Server installation.
-You can start the examples server, and obtain information about the samples and how to run them from the WebLogic Server Start menu.
+WebLogic Server optionally installs API code examples in WL\ HOME\samples\server\examples\src\examples, where WL\HOME is the top-level directory of your WebLogic Server installation.
+Select Server Examples in the custom installation.
+You can start the Examples Server, and obtain information about the samples and how to run them from the WebLogic Server Start menu.